Protected Species & Licensing

-Several animals often found on development sites are included on the Wildlife & Countryside Act 1981 (as amended) and/or the Conservation of Habitats and Species Regulations 2010.
-These include great crested newts (above photo), bats, reptiles (such as slow-worm), dormice, white-clawed crayfish, etc. We have held Natural England survey and mitigation licenses for all these species plus other species not typically associated with development sites.
+Several animals often found on development sites are included on the Wildlife & Countryside Act 1981 (as amended) and/or the Conservation of Habitats and Species Regulations 2017.
+These include great crested newts, bats, reptiles (such as slow-worm), dormice, white-clawed crayfish, etc. We have held Natural England survey and mitigation licenses for all these species plus other species not typically associated with development sites (sand lizard, smooth snake, southern damselfly and pennyroyal).

 Licences will only be granted to ecologists who have proven competence with the species concerned.
 You can therefore rest assured that we are completely licensed and qualified for all work we undertake, rather than employing consultancies who simply lack the necessary expertise or rely on unpredictable subcontractors.